bitcoin-api/bitcoin-api-full-stack/README.md

 The Bitcoin-Api system uses a large amount cloud services provided by [Amazon Web Services (AWS)](https://aws.amazon.com).
 Bitcoin-Api is not sponsored by AWS although AWS is good because:
 1. They have very high quality cloud services
-2. You have full ownership of and responsibility for your data.💯🤠
+2. You have full ownership of and responsibility for your data 💯🤠

 ## Video Demo of Exchange and Casino Technology